 APPROVAL OF BUILDING IMPROVEMENTS.

-The Assignee shall obtain the written consent of the Tribe prior to constructing any improvements, such as buildings, fences, tanks, utilities, easements, paved driveways, concrete foundations, or other types of construction.
+The Assignee shall obtain the written consent of the Tribe prior to constructing any improvements that require movement of dirt, modify the square footage of any structure, including but not limited to, construction of buildings, fences, tanks, utilities, easements, paved driveways, concrete foundations, or other types of construction.

 IMPROVEMENTS MADE BY TRIBE.

 The Tribe shall be responsible for community infrastructure and shall assist Assignees with tie-ins to community infrastructure.
-The Tribe shall only assist Rental Assignments with any other improvements, including infrastructure for specific dwellings.
+The Tribe shall only assist Maintenance Assignments with any other improvements, including infrastructure for specific dwellings.
 The Tribe reserves the right to charge Assignees for providing utilities or garbage service.
-Failure of the Assignee to pay any part of said assessments or charges within ninety (90) days of receiving written notice to pay, may be grounds for cancellation of the assignment.
+Failure of the Assignee to pay any part of said assessments or charges within ninety (90) days of receiving written notice to pay, may be grounds for revocation of the assignment.

 TITLE TO BUILDING AND OWNERSHIP OF IMPROVEMENTS.